What Makes a Tree Protected and How Do I Find Out

 What happens if I conduct work on a tree that is protected without permission?

-If you work on a protected tree without obtaining the necessary permissions, you could face massive fines or even prison.
+If you work on a protected tree without the appropriate permissions, you could face significant fines, and possibly even jail time.

-Can I contest a TPO Or preservation or TPO?
+Can I appeal a TPO Or preservation or TPO?

 Can I remove a protected tree?